The volume-preserving Willmore flow: Construction of the blow-up

-so $\hat{f}$ solves \eqref{eq:stationary} and hence is a constrained Willmore immersion. {In addition, the energy dissipation, the invariance and the lower semicontinuity of the Willmore functional $\CalW$ with respect to smooth convergence on compact sets (which is discussed in \cite[Appendix B]{DMSS20} for instance) yield
+so $\hat{f}$ solves \eqref{eq:stationary} and hence is a constrained Willmore immersion.
+In addition, the lower semicontinuity of the Willmore functional $\CalW$ with respect to smooth convergence on compact sets (which is discussed in \cite[Appendix B]{DMSS20} for instance) yield

-} For the ``moreover'' part of the theorem, we note that since $f_j$ is a volume-preserving Willmore flow we find by \eqref{eq:VpWF} and \eqref{eq:deflambda}
+For the ``moreover'' part of the theorem, we note that since $f_j$ is a volume-preserving Willmore flow we find by \eqref{eq:VpWF} and \eqref{eq:deflambda}

 {As in \eqref{eq:bar W to zero}, the first term goes to zero as $j\to\infty.$} For the second term, note that by \eqref{eq:deflambda}, $\lambda$ scales by $\lambda(r^{-1}f) = r^3 \lambda(f)$ for $r>0$.
 Therefore, we find